Skip to content

 What our code does, is, it turns our matches list into a list of round outcomes.
 At step 1 the strategy points are calculated based on the information we’ve gotten from the assignment.
 We only check for our own moves, because we don’t get points for the move the opponent made.

 Once we’ve gotten the score from our strategy, we calculate the points based on the round outcome.
 At step 2 we only check for winnings and a draw.
-This can be cleaned up by splitting it into a seperate method or normalizing the data into Rock, Paper and Scissors instead of the current A, B, X etc.
+This can be cleaned up by splitting it into a separate method or normalizing the data into Rock, Paper and Scissors instead of the current A, B, X etc.

 So this will give us the following data structure.